 Step 4

-Then, select the "Download Now" option to proceed the offline saving process.
+Then, select the "Download Now" option to proceed with the offline saving process.
 Or you can "Add to Queue" to download the videos in later spare time.

-Firefox Video Downloaders vs. StreamFab: Overall Comparison
+Overall Comparison: Firefox Video Downloaders vs. StreamFab

 After spending three long months putting Firefox’s video downloaders and StreamFab through their paces, I finally figured out what really sets them apart.
 Trust me, if you’re stuck deciding which one’s right for you, this comparison sheet will clear things up fast.